bolderbrush10/SearchlightAssault/modder-notes.md

 - Don't show searchlights in the turret coverage map mode

-- Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself
+- Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself.
   So, the playerRotatedEntity event doesn't fire for this.
-We'll have to add a custom input event and check if the player has a searchlight selected, I guess.
+We'll have to add a custom input event and check if the player has a searchlight selected.
 Maybe play a little UI sound.

 - Create more main-menu simulations
   (Unfortunately, control.lua doesn't work in main-menu simulations, so we have to work around that...)